 2. If it can’t be measured, it’s not worth doing.

 This one’s like telling water not to be wet.
 Measurement is what direct marketers do.
 All a direct marketer wants to know is how much money the campaign brought in, compared to how much it cost.

-Trouble is, this thinking can be trouble if it causes you to look at social media as a tactic rather than a communication platform.
+Trouble is, this thinking can create problems if it causes you to look at social media as a tactic rather than a communication platform.

 Somehow social media inherited the expectations of measurability found in other digital marketing tactics like email or paid search.
 That’s a mistake.